 Although the water was mostly shallow, some parts were actually quite deep (up to my neck), even the ones close to the shore.
 If I hadn’t had any basic swimming skills, I’m sure I would have panicked.
 But the fact that my leg was attached to the board by a cord eased my fear a little.

-Kuta was indeed a favorite among beginner surfers, as evident by the number of people learning to surf around me.
+Kuta is indeed a favorite among beginner surfers, as evident by the number of people learning to surf around me.
 You don’t see it in the pictures but within several meters of me were at least four other people wobbling on their surfboards.
 So, the good thing about learning to surf in Kuta is that you won’t be the only spectacle.

 As time went on, however, my energy level steadily depleted and I was falling into the water more and more often.
 This activity was taking up a lot more effort than I originally thought.
 I was already so exhausted after 30 minutes that I went and returned the surfboard even though I still had another 30 minutes left.
 I seriously didn’t think I would manage to paddle out against the waves under my own steam.